Broadcasts

 3. In the **Select Email Template** drawer, choose a blank starting point, a saved [Email Template](https://mailrith.com/docs/email-templates.md), or an admin starting point template.

-4. On the **Compose** step, enter the **Subject** subscribers will see in their inbox.
+4. On the **Compose** step, enter the **Subject** that subscribers will see in their inbox.

-5. Add **Preview Text** if you want a short inbox snippet below or beside the subject in many email apps.
+5. Add **Preview Text** when you want many email apps to show a short snippet below or beside the subject.

-6. Write the email in **Body**.
-Use **Switch Template** only if you want to replace the current starting point with another template.
+6. Write the email message in **Body**.
+Use **Switch Template** only when you want to replace the current starting point with another template.

-7. Click **Save Broadcast** in the header when you want to keep the draft without moving forward, or click **Continue** when the content is ready for delivery settings.
+7. Click **Save Broadcast** in the header to keep the draft without moving to the next step, or click **Continue** when the email content is ready for delivery settings.

-Broadcasts usually move through this flow: create the draft, write the email, preview the design, choose subscribers, select delivery settings, send a test, and then send now or schedule for later.
+Broadcasts usually follow this workflow: create the draft, write the email, preview the design, choose subscribers, select delivery settings, send a test email, and then send now or schedule the campaign for later.

 ## Compose and Preview

-The compose step controls what subscribers will see.
-Start from a blank email, an admin-provided starting point, or one of your saved email templates.
+The compose step controls what subscribers will see in the email.
+Start with a blank email, an admin-provided starting point, or one of your saved email templates.
 Use the email editor to add text, images, buttons, spacing, dividers, and sections.

 - **Subject line:** the main inbox text.
-It should be specific enough that subscribers understand why the email matters.
+Write a specific subject so subscribers understand why the email matters.

 - **Preview text:** the short inbox snippet shown next to or below the subject in many email apps.
-Use it to add context rather than repeating the subject.
+Use it to add context instead of repeating the subject.

-- **Body content:** the message itself.
-Keep the main purpose clear and avoid adding too many competing calls-to-action.
+- **Body content:** the email message.
+Keep the main purpose clear, and avoid adding too many competing calls-to-action.

-- **Links and buttons:** confirm every URL goes to the intended page.
+- **Links and buttons:** check that every URL opens the intended page.
 Use meaningful button text instead of vague wording.

-- **Personalization:** use subscriber data only when you are confident the data is present and accurate for the target subscribers.
+- **Personalization:** use subscriber data only when you are confident the fields are present and accurate for the target subscribers.

-Preview both desktop and mobile layouts.
-A broadcast that looks good on a wide screen can still have awkward spacing, oversized images, or long button text on a phone.
+Preview the broadcast in both desktop and mobile layouts.
+A design that looks good on a wide screen can still have awkward spacing, oversized images, or long button text on a phone.

 1. From **Broadcasts**, click the draft you want to edit.